 Unlock Your Mind: Aberrant Mind Sorcerer 5E

 The Aberrant Sorcerer is a psychic.
 They have amazing problem-solving skills and gain some abilities that make them good against creatures with minds.
-As such, you’ll be playing a utility-driven Sorcerer with the ability to really impact the battlefield when necessary, with more than just flames or the elements.
+As such, you’ll be playing a utility-driven version of the 5E Sorcerer class with the ability to really impact the battlefield when necessary, with more than just flames or the elements.

 |1st||Arms of Hadar, Dissonant Whispers, Mind Sliver (Cantrip)|